-Having said that, since history, art, faith and sex are some of the great subjects of human enquiry, most of the books listed here are of course well worth reading or browsing for sheer pleasure.
+But since history, art, faith and love are some of the great subjects of human enquiry, most of the books listed here are of course well worth reading or browsing for sheer pleasure.

 Bruegel